Home Renewable Energy Buyback Scheme WA: Rates & Eligibility

 Renewable Energy Buyback Scheme WA: Rates & Eligibility

-Owners of solar panels in WA reap the advantages of a Renewable Energy Buyback Scheme (REBS).
+In Western Australia, owners of solar panels are reaping the benefits offered by the Renewable Energy Buyback Scheme (REBS).

 The renewable energy buyback scheme applies to WA solar panel owners who do not receive a feed-in tariff.
 It pays 7.1350 cents per kWh of solar power exported to the grid.
 The REBS does not consider the time of export.